elastic/integrations/packages/spycloud/docs/README.md

 - Considering you already have a SpyCloud account, log in to your SpyCloud instance to obtain your API key.
 Navigate to Main > API, where you will find your API key under the Keys > API Key section.
 - To obtain the Base URL, navigate to Main > API and click on the "View Docs" link, your URL can be located within the API Reference section.

-**NOTE**: Your system's IP should be whitelisted by the SpyCloud team to be able to access the APIs and get the data.
+**NOTE**: Your system's IP should be allowlisted by the SpyCloud team to be able to access the APIs and get the data.

 ### Enabling the integration in Elastic:

 1. In Kibana go to Management > Integrations.
-2. In "Search for integrations" search bar, type SpyCloud.
+2. In "Search for integrations" search bar, type SpyCloud Enterprise Protection.
-3. Click on the "SpyCloud" integration from the search results.
+3. Click on the "SpyCloud Enterprise Protection" integration from the search results.
-4. Click on the Add SpyCloud Integration button to add the integration.
+4. Click on the Add SpyCloud Enterprise Protection Integration button to add the integration.
 5. While adding the integration, if you want to collect Breach Catalog logs via REST API, please enter the following details:
    - URL
    - API Key